acl2017/acl2017.github.io/_pages/registration.md

 **Important**: The ACL Executive Board, in a continuing effort to improve, ensure, and protect equity and diversity in our community, would appreciate your help in getting more accurate information about the makeup of our community.
 As a first pilot experiment, we will be asking about gender in the registration form this year.
 The information collected in this way will be anonymized by the ACL business manager before it is passed on to the executive committees of ACL, NAACL, and EACL.
 Only aggregate statistics will be stored, and the information will only be presented in such a way that it is not possible to identify individuals (excluding categories with fewer than 10 individuals).
 We hope that you are willing to share this information with us, but it is of course completely voluntary.

 Click on the button below to register for the conference.
 More details about the conference registration are provided in the sections below.
+For the first time, the conference will also have [on-site childcare](/registration#children-and-family) through KiddieCorp subsidized by ACL.

 <div class="text-center">
 <a href="https://aclweb.org/conference/acl-2017-conference-registration/" target="_blank"><button class="btn btn--large">Register Now</button></a>
 </div>

 ## Important Dates